ThomasJFinn/ThomasJFinn.github.io/_pages/about.md

 ## 🚨 AI safety

 I'm participating in the [BlueDot Impact](https://aisafetyfundamentals.com/) early 2024 AI alignment course to learn more about problems in AI alignment.

-I'm a member of the [SatisfIA](https://pik-gane.github.io/satisfia/) research group to investigate aspiration-based reinforcement learning.

 ## ♘ Chess improvement